mauricelambert/CustomShell/README.md

  ```

+ You can add/change/remove alias.
- You can add/change alias, with this configuration you can write write `pyc print('CustomShell')` to execute `python -c "print('CustomShell')"`.
+ Example with this configuration: you can write write `pyc print('CustomShell')` to execute `python -c "print('CustomShell')"`.

 ### Variables for configuration